miridius/serverless-telegram/README.md

 Prerequisites:

 - NodeJS v14 (to support Azure/AWS functions)
-- Yarn (to support package resolutions overrides)
+- Pnpm (to support package resolutions overrides)

-Clone the repo and then run `yarn install`
+Clone the repo and then run `pnpm install`

 ## Commands